Cedar Falls council approves free parking until August to ease pandemic's squeeze on businesses

-The ask was deemed to be too long by council, who approved continuing the suspension for four months, until Aug.
+That was deemed to be too long by council, which approved continuing the suspension for four months, until Aug.
 1, on a 6-1 vote.
-Ward 2 council member Susan deBuhr dissented.
+Ward 2 Councilwoman Susan deBuhr dissented.

-Paid parking in the city's municipal lots was up and running for just a month in Cedar Falls before being suspended due to the pandemic's economic effects.
+Paid parking in the city's municipal lots was up and running for just a month before being suspended due to the pandemic's economic effects.

-In December, Community Main Street, which represents downtown Cedar Falls businesses, asked for a suspension during the crucial holiday shopping season, which the council granted until April 1.
+In December, Community Main Street, which represents downtown businesses, asked for a suspension during the crucial holiday shopping season, which the council granted until April 1.

-But the group's director, Kim Bear, wrote another letter on behalf of her board and member businesses last week, asking for the suspension to be extended through April of 2022.
-She also wrote that she wanted the council to consider reinstating the ordinance allowing 4-hour time limited parking as well as bringing back parking passes.
+But the group's director, Kim Bear, wrote another letter on behalf of member businesses last week asking for the suspension to be extended through April 2022.
+She also asked the council to reinstate the ordinance allowing 4-hour parking as well as bringing back parking passes.

 "We appreciate the current paid parking pause," Bear wrote.
 "However, we feel that the pandemic is far from over, and the businesses are in need of this measure of support."

-At-large member Dave Sires wanted to know what the businesses themselves thought of paid parking in general.
+At-large Councilman Dave Sires wanted to know what businesses themselves thought of paid parking in general.
 Bear said they weren't able to look that far into the future yet.

 "Our board members have had multiple conversations with our businesses downtown who are just really trying to survive at this point," Bear replied.
 "We can't implement the paid parking right now in the circumstances that are surrounding us."

-City director of finance and business operations Jennifer Rodenbeck reiterated her concerns for a long-term suspension of the city's paid parking system, including roughly $1,600 per month in expenses that would continue to drain the parking fund until it would fall back on the general fund.
+Jennifer Rodenbeck, city director of finance and business operations, reiterated her concerns for a long-term suspension of the paid parking system, including roughly $1,600 per month in expenses that would continue to drain the parking fund until it would fall back on the general fund.

 "If we would continue to do that for a year, and not use them, that's about a $20,000 cost that we would have," Rodenbeck said.
 "If we see that there's not a tolerance for paid parking, then we should pull the paid stations out and reduce our costs."

-Council members noted they weren't in favor of eliminating paid parking altogether, with Ward 5 member Frank Darrah noting Community Main Street itself requested the formal parking study because of the previous parking congestion.
+Council members noted they weren't in favor of eliminating paid parking all together, with Ward 5 Councilman Frank Darrah noting Community Main Street itself requested the parking study because of the previous parking congestion.

-"I think when we get out of the pandemic, which will happen, we will have a parking problem again," said Ward 4 member Simon Harding, before making the motion to extend the suspension until Aug.
+"I think when we get out of the pandemic, which will happen, we will have a parking problem again," said Ward 4 Councilman Simon Harding before making the motion to extend the suspension until Aug.
 1.

-Others similarly sounded optimistic that businesses would rebound quicker than next April.
+Others similarly sounded optimistic that businesses would rebound sooner than next April.